AtulSinghArora/atulsingharora.github.io/webpage.md

 ### Present

 I am working on three projects: fully adversarial self-testing (FAST), one specific aspect of quantum thermodynamics with computationally bounded adversaries and learning the background for our proof of quantumness (PoQ) hierarchy project.
-Aside from research, I am coordinating Quantum Meets (see below) and leading the effort to [overhaul](https://cqst.iiit.ac.in/staging) our centre's [current website](https://cqst.iiit.ac.in).
+Aside from research, I am coordinating Quantum Meets (see below) and led the effort to overhaul our centre's [website](https://cqst.iiit.ac.in).

 ### Recent
 * Oct 6, 2025. *arXiv release.* [Cheat-penalised quantum weak coin-flipping](https://www.arxiv.org/abs/2510.03218).